-I am currently a Research Fellow at the University of Rwanda’s Center of Excellence in Biodiversity (CoEB).
+I am currently a Senior Research Fellow at the University of Rwanda’s Center of Excellence in Biodiversity (CoEB).
 I examine the relationship between gender and environmental conflict.
 I am transitioning away from looking at natural resource conflicts, which was my focus in Nigeria, towards the impact of conservation on women in Central Africa.
 This year, I will be analyzing the effect of militarized conservation on local women, as well as gender equity in compensation packages to communities displaced by conservation.
 I am based in Kigali but travel around Rwanda extensively.

 You can contact me via email at firstname.lastname@example.org.
 I only use Twitter sporadically, @LaineMunir.